voerro/laravel-file-uploader/README.md

 ```php
 use Voerro\FileUploader\FileUploader;
 ```
-## License

-This is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
 Pass the uploaded file (an `Illuminate\Http\UploadedFile`) instance to the `make` method, then chain the `upload` method, which will return the path to the newly stored file.

 ```php